-Scottish Premiership ins and outs so far - January 2018
+Scottish Premiership ins and outs - January 2018

 In: None permanent.
 Loan: Baily Cargill, defender (Bournemouth).

-Out: Jack Livesey, goalkeeper (Burton Albion, undisclosed).
+Out: Milan Nitriansky, defender; Jack Livesey, goalkeeper (Burton Albion, undisclosed).
 Loan ended: Jordan Turnbull, defender (Coventry City).
 Loan: Kevin Nisbet, forward (Dumbarton); Antony Eadie, midfielder (Cumbernauld Colts); James Stokes, midfielder (BSC Glasgow).

 Rangers

-In: Jimmy Nicholl, assistant manager (Falkirk); Greg Docherty, midfielder (Hamilton Academical, undisclosed); Declan John, defender (Cardiff City).
+In: Jimmy Nicholl, assistant manager (Falkirk); Greg Docherty, midfielder (Hamilton Academical, undisclosed); Declan John, defender (Cardiff City); Glenn Middleton, midfielder (Norwich City, undisclosed).
 Loan: Jamie Murphy, midfielder (Brighton & Hove Albion); Russell Martin, defender (Norwich City); Jason Cummings, forward (Nottingham Forest); Sean Goss, midfielder (Queens Park Rangers).

 Out: Danny Wilson, defender (Colorado Rapids).
 Loan: Carlos Pena, midfielder (Cruz Azul); Myles Beerman, defender (Queen of the South); Jordan Thompson, midfielder (Livingston); Kieran Wright, goalkeeper (Albion Rovers); Ross Lyon, midfielder (Stranraer).